 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 Coping with emotional and social effects

 You can have emotional and social effects as well as physical effects after a mastocytosis diagnosis.
-This may include dealing with difficult emotions, such as anxiety or anger, or managing your stress level.
-Sometimes, patients have problems expressing how they feel to their loved ones, or people don’t know what to say in return.
+This may include dealing with difficult emotions, such as sadness, anxiety, anger, or managing your stress level.
+Sometimes, patients have problems expressing how they feel to their loved ones, or people don’t know what to say in response.